 Many experts believe that carcinogenic (cancer-causing) compounds are produced when meat is charred.
 The avoidance of charred meat is not just prudent throughout childhood, but throughout adulthood too.

-The following Chicken Safety Checklist will help you ensure that the food you prepare for your little one will be nutritious AND safe.
+The following Chicken Safety Checklist will help you ensure that the chicken baby food you prepare will be nutritious AND safe.